TheLancashireman/small-arduino-projects/empty/README.md

 # empty

-An ardion sketch that does nothing.
+An arduino sketch that does nothing.